gitan12/Predicting_Insurance_Premium/README.md

 R2_score = r2_score(y_test, y_pred)
 print("R² Score:", R2_score)
 ```

+The R² score indicates the proportion of the variance in the dependent variable that is predictable from the independent variables.
+It is a measure of how well the regression model fits the observed data, with values ranging from 0 to 1.
+A higher R² score signifies a better fit.

+python

 ## 6. Conclusion
 The project successfully demonstrates the application of simple linear regression to predict insurance premiums based on age.
 The evaluation metrics indicate the performance of the model, and the high correlation coefficient suggests a strong linear relationship between age and premium.